databricks/spark-redshift/README.md

 ### Guarantees of the Redshift data source for Spark

-**Creating a new table**: Creating a new table is a two-step process, consisting of a `CREATE TABLE` command followed by a [`COPY`](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command to append the initial set of rows.
-Currently, these two steps are performed in separate transactions, so their effects may become visible at different times to readers.
-The `COPY` itself is atomic, so the table will never be visible in a state where it contains a non-empty subset of the saved rows.
-In a future release, this will be changed so that the `CREATE TABLE` and `COPY` statements are issued as part of the same transaction.

 **Appending to an existing table**: In the [`COPY`](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command, this library uses [manifests](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html) to guard against certain eventually-consistent S3 operations.
 As a result, it appends to existing tables have the same atomic and transactional properties as regular Redshift `COPY` commands.

+**Appending to an existing table**: When inserting rows into Redshift, this library uses the [`COPY`](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command and specifies [manifests](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html) to guard against certain eventually-consistent S3 operations.
+As a result, `spark-redshift` appends to existing tables have the same atomic and transactional properties as regular Redshift `COPY` commands.

+**Creating a new table (`SaveMode.CreateIfNotExists`)**: Creating a new table is a two-step process, consisting of a `CREATE TABLE` command followed by a [`COPY`](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command to append the initial set of rows.
+Both of these operations are performed in a single transaction.

-**Overwriting an existing table**: By default, this library uses transactions to perform overwrites.
-Outside of a transaction, it will create an empty temporary table and append the new rows using a `COPY` statement.
-If the `COPY` succeeds, it will use a transaction to atomically delete the overwritten table and rename the temporary table to destination table.
+**Overwriting an existing table**: By default, this library uses transactions to perform overwrites, which are implemented by deleting the destination table, creating a new empty table, and appending rows to it.

-In a future release, this will be changed so that the temporary table is created in the same transaction as the `COPY`.

-This use of a staging table can be disabled by setting `usestagingtable` to `false`, in which case the destination table will be deleted before the `COPY`, sacrificing the atomicity of the overwrite operation.
+If the deprecated `usestagingtable` setting is set to `false` then this library will commit the `DELETE TABLE` command before appending rows to the new table, sacrificing the atomicity of the overwrite operation but reducing the amount of staging space that Redshift needs during the overwrite.

 **Querying Redshift tables**: Queries use Redshift's [`UNLOAD`](https://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) command to execute a query and save its results to S3 and use [manifests](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html) to guard against certain eventually-consistent S3 operations.
 As a result, queries from Redshift data source for Spark should have the same consistency properties as regular Redshift queries.